Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Periodic orbits in -metric

 Adopting the taxonomy developed in \cite{Levin:2008mq}, we define the frequency ratio $q$ as the relationship between the radial ($\omega_r$) and azimuthal ($\omega_\phi$) oscillation frequencies.
 This ratio is uniquely expressed in terms of three non-zero integers $(z, w, v)$, zoom $z$ ($z \ne 0$), whirl $w$, and vertex $v$ ($v<z$) as

 The frequency ratio $q$ is also linked to the apsidal angle $\Delta\phi$ traversed during one radial period by the relation:

 where $\Delta\phi$ is given by Eq. (\ref{apsidal}).
 Therefore, we have $q= {\Delta\phi}/{2\pi}-1$.
 For irrational counterparts of $q$, the particle's trajectory traces a precessing orbit, characterized by a precession angle $(\Delta\phi - 2\pi)$.
 Rational values of $q$, however, correspond to periodic orbits, where the particle returns to its initial position after a finite time.
 As shown in \cite{Levin:2008mq}, generic orbits can be interpreted as perturbations of these periodic orbits.
-Thus, the study of periodic orbits provides critical insights into the behavior of generic orbits and the gravitational radiation emitted near BHs as well as their mimickers.
+Thus, the study of periodic orbits provides critical insights into the behavior of generic orbits and the gravitational radiation emitted near compact objects.

 Given the angular momentum for bound orbits lies between the values of ISCO (viz., $L_{\text{isco}}$) and MBO (viz., $L_{\text{mbo}}$), we can express the angular momentum $L$ as

 where $\epsilon$ is a parameter ranging from 0 to 1.
 Specifically, $\epsilon = 0$ corresponds to $L=L_{\rm isco}$, and $\epsilon = 1$ corresponds to $L=L_{\rm mbo}$.
 The constraint $0 \le \epsilon \le 1$ ensures that we remain within the regime of bound orbits.